Cryptanalyzing a class of image encryption schemes based on Chinese Remainder Theorem: Cryptanalysis

 \subsubsection{Breaking the permutation part of CECRT}

-From Proposition~\ref{prop:equikey}, one can see that $\widehat{\mathbf{N}}$ is equivalent to $\mathbf{N}$ in terms of function on decrypting CECRT, which means CECRT be degraded to a position permutation-only encryption scheme once the unordered set $\widehat{\mathbf{N}}$ is reconstructed.
-With the general breaking method based on multi-branch tree proposed in \cite{Lcq:Optimal:SP11}, the equivalent permutation part of CECRT can be revealed by $\lceil (\log_2L)/l \rceil$ pairs of chosen-plaintext, where $l$ is binary size of every plain-element \cite{Li:AttackingPOMC2008}.
-Note that the above binary chosen-plaintext used in the above sub-section can also be used to verify some permutation relations utilizing Eq.~(\ref{eq:set1}). \begin{Proposition} The order of the elements in set $\{n_i\}_{i=1}^k$ has no influence on decryption of CECRT. \end{Proposition} \begin{proof} Once set $\{n_i\}_{i=1}^k$ is determined, one can get an approximate version of $\mathbf{N}$, $\mathbf{N}^*$, with elements of $\mathbf{N}$ in any order, namely
+From Proposition~\ref{prop:equikey}, one can see that $\widehat{\mathbf{N}}$ is equivalent to $\mathbf{N}$ in terms of the function on decrypting CECRT.
+This means that CECRT is reduced to a permutation-only encryption scheme once the unordered set $\widehat{\mathbf{N}}$ has been recovered.
+By the general cryptanalysis method based on multi-branch tree proposed in \cite{Lcq:Optimal:SP11}, the equivalent permutation part of CECRT can be revealed from $\lceil (\log_2L)/l \rceil$ pairs of chosen-plaintext, where $l$ is the number of bits representing a plaintext symbol \cite{Li:AttackingPOMC2008}.
+Note that the binary chosen-plaintext used in the above sub-section can also be employed to verify some permutation relations utilizing Eq.~(\ref{eq:set1}). \begin{Proposition} The order of the elements in set $\{n_i\}_{i=1}^k$ has no influence on the decryption of CECRT. \end{Proposition} \begin{proof} Once the set $\{n_i\}_{i=1}^k$ has been determined, one can get an approximate version of $\mathbf{N}$ (denoted as $\mathbf{N}^*$), with elements of $\mathbf{N}$ in any order, namely,